AviatrixSystems/Docs/HowTos/ipmotion.rst

   - The maximum number of on-prem VMs can be migrated per subnet is 202.

   - Aviatrix IPmotion solution is deployed on a per subnet bases, the maximum throughput per gateway is 1Gbps for IPSec performance.
+If connecting over private link such as Direct Connect, the performance is higher.

 .. |image0| image:: ipmotion_media/ipmotion.png